UnikaGhimire/LLM-From-Scratch/README.md

 A full Transformer architecture built from the ground up

-Experiments and notes as I learn each concept
+Experiments, notes, and progressive improvements as I learn each concept

-###Goal
+## Goal

-To deeply understand how modern LLMs work internally by re-building each component manually, improving with each iteration, and documenting the entire learning process.
+To deeply understand how modern LLMs work internally by rebuilding each component manually, improving with each iteration, and documenting the entire learning process.